 Organic Greater Celandine

-Celandine (Chelidonium majus) is often used to assist with liver and gallbladder cleansing programs for various disorders directly and indirectly associated with the liver.
-In addition, this valuable herb is often used to help prevent the accumulation of foreign particles in the liver.
+Celandine (Chelidonium majus) is often used to assist with liver and gallbladder cleansing.
+In addition, this herb discourages the accumulation of foreign particles in the liver.

 Organic Milk Thistle Seed

 Organic peppermint leaf (Mentha piperita) supports the flow of bile from your liver to the gallbladder.
 The volatile oil found in peppermint aids the overall digestive process.

 Offering strong antioxidant effects, organic turmeric (Curcuma longa) helps remove toxins from the body.
 As a result of this antioxidant effect, your liver does not have to work as hard to filter blood and keep your body healthy.
 This creates a healthier liver by allowing it to focus on removing toxins from the body.

 Yellow dock root (Rumex crispus) aids in eliminating foreign substances that can overburden the liver.
 Yellow dock root is also thought to be a natural remedy for include mental “fuzziness”, general irritability, skin blemishes, and blood and skin disorders when they occur as a result of inhibited liver function.

 Wildcrafted Chanca Piedra